xquintana/ResumePlayer/README.md

 This app requires storage read/write permissions in order to browse for audio files and store the audio list.

 ## Build Environment
-Developed in Android Studio 3.1.4 on Windows.
+Developed with Android Studio 3.2.1 on Windows.
-Gradle version: 4.4.
+Gradle version: 4.6.
-Min/Target Sdk Version: API 23 (Marshmallow)
+Min Sdk Version: API 23 (Android 6.0 / Marshmallow)
+Target Sdk Version: API 26 (Android 8.0 / Oreo)

 ## Install
 A debug and unsigned APK can be downloaded from [here](/release/ResumePlayer.apk).